 Warning: Graphic Images, Strong Language, and Medical Procedures

-In order to teach you how to use life-saving techniques, you need to see photos and videos involving real-life, traumatic injuries.
-Many of these photos are graphic in nature and some people may find them disturbing.
-Images are shown as representative samples in aid of teaching the material, not for shock value.
+To teach you life-saving techniques, you need to see photos and videos of real-life traumatic injuries.
+Many of these photos are graphic in nature, and some people may find them disturbing.
+Images are shown as representative samples to aid teaching, not for shock value.
 If you want to learn to provide casualty care, in any setting, the first time you are confronted with a horrifying injury should not be when you are trying to save the life of your loved one.

-To use the television rating system so you have a better understanding: This course is generally not suitable for people under 15.
+To use the television rating system to better understand: This course is generally not suitable for people under 15.
 Content is STRONG in impact.
 If we were a paid-cable channel, you would probably expect to see the following advisory alphabet letters before the program:

 V – used for programs depicting violence: